-II.4.2 Obligation to make a public offer for the shares of a Dutch limited company
+II.4.2 Obligation to make a public offer for the shares of a Dutch listed company

 On the grounds of section 5:70 Financial Supervision Act [Netherlands], a party that has acquired overall control is obliged to issue a public offer.
 Overall control exists when a party (alone or jointly with persons acting in concert with it) can exercise 30% or more of the voting rights.
 The objective of acting in concert must be either (i) to acquire overall control, or (ii) to cooperate with the target company to thwart an offer that has been announced.
 The acting in concert does not have to be evidenced by a written agreement.
 Verbal agreements, and even tacitly understood actions, may suffice.
 The law assumes that acting in concert always applies in certain relationships e.g. if shares are held by distinct group companies, spouses, or relations by blood or affinity.
 The existence of acting in concert depends on the circumstances of the case and will depend on the objective of the cooperation.
 The Netherlands Minister of Justice made the following comments in this connection during the parliamentary debate on the bill to introduce the compulsory bid into Dutch legislation and regulations "When cooperation takes place with a view to the adoption of joint stances on the principles of the corporate governance of a company, the acquisition of overall control will generally be absent as a goal in this process [...].
 It can be stated in clarification that cooperation with the intention of achieving overall control will generally also not be involved if the cooperation and exchange of information between shareholders on the subject of the corporate governance of a company relates to a more effective decision-making process in the shareholders' meeting or to stimulate dialogue with the company.
-In other words, an effective dialogue between (a group of) shareholders and company management can take place, therefore, without the obligation to issue a public offer arising, to the extent that those engaged in this dialogue do not have the objective of acquiring overall control" 18.
+In other words, an effective dialogue between (a group of) shareholders and company management can take place, therefore, without the obligation to issue a public offer arising, to the extent that those engaged in this dialogue do not have the objective of acquiring overall control^{#19}.
 The legislator has provided no concrete indications, however, as to what is still classified as corporate governance and when the will exists to exercise overall control.
-The AFM has no role in the interpretation of the concept of persons acting in concert within the context of the compulsory bid.
-It is left to the Enterprise Section of the Court of Appeal in Amsterdam and ultimately to the European court to interpret this concept.
+However, in 2013 the European stock markets regulator ESMA published a public statement on the concept of acting in concert within the meaning of the 'persons acting in concert' definition of the Takeover Bids Directive.20 This declaration contains a so-called White List.
+The White List sets forth activities in which shareholders may cooperate and whereby it is assumed that such cooperation, in and of itself, will not lead to the conclusion that the shareholders are acting in concert.
+These are: